 - Nature-inspired interior design elements

-The hillside waterfront property has been in the clients’ family since the 1950s and contains two parcels that used to have a mid-century home and a 1920s cabin.
+The hillside waterfront property has been in the clients’ family since the 1950s and contains two parcels that once had a mid-century home and a 1920s cabin.
 The two siblings that had acquired these wanted the two homes redeveloped in conjunction with one another.
-They hoped they would be able to use the houses, which are just 50 feet apart, for big family gatherings to ensure their families stayed close.
+They hoped they would be able to use the houses, which are just 50 feet apart, as a retreat for big family gatherings to ensure their families stayed close.
 The existing site topography was maintained to minimize earth disturbance on the steep slope and the new homes were built on the existing footprint.
 Each home includes a material palette of stone, concrete, wood, and metal, complimenting one another while defining the subtle differences in the siblings’ personal tastes.
 Both utilize a stone mass wall to delineate the private spaces from the shared central public spaces.
-The site is accessed by a communal drive shared between the two homes, providing a unique overlook of the cantilevered green roof.
+The site is accessed by a communal drive shared between the two retreat homes, providing a unique overlook of the cantilevered green roof.

 The two homes, Seaview Escape and Island Retreat, also share an extensive outdoor living space and amenities such as eating and barbecuing areas, showers, and a hot tub.
 Care was taken when positioning the houses on the property so that neither blocks the Puget Sound view of the other.
 Both with unique architectural designs, the two homes complement each other and the natural landscape surrounding them.

 Learn more about the sibling shoreline home, Seaview Escape.